-One double blind, placebo-controlled trial involving 30 individuals with chronic neck discomfort found that those patients using a protease enzyme experienced moderate reduction in discomfort when compared to a placebo.
+One double-blind, placebo-controlled trial involving 30 individuals with chronic neck discomfort found that those patients using a protease enzyme experienced a moderate reduction in discomfort when compared to a placebo.
 Clinical trials show that protease enzymes can speed the healing time of sprains, bruises, fractures and tissue injuries.

 4. Slow or Stop Irritation

 Protease enzymes slow or stop irritation by neutralizing the biochemicals associated with the response (i.e., bradykinins and eicosanoids).
 This may support cardiovascular and brain health.